xcart/xc5-manual/en/modules/ebay_integration/configuring_x-cart_ebay_integration.md

 ## Configuring the General settings

 Before you start exporting products to eBay, you need to adjust the General settings for the respective eBay configuration.

+Please note that despite the name "*General* settings" these settings do not apply to all your eBay configurations.
+Each eBay configuration has its own set of "General settings" that should be adjusted specifically for that configuration.

 To adjust the General settings: